NCAR/HPCinstall/README.md

 The other logs tend to be more obvious, so to reduce clutter, I do not do the same for them.

  5. The csgteam install is interactive!
 It may ask a bunch of questions.
-We may need to discuss in the group meeting whether or not this is desired, it can be easily changed if appropriate
+We may need to discuss in the group meeting whether or not this is desired, it can be easily changed if appropriate, as well as if we want the script to know about picnic and whatsnot